Reading

 Phase 1: Surface reading

-Like eyeglasses, the purpose of Phase 1 is to see the text clearly and to get a general sense of what the text says.
-The goal of this first reading is to comprehend the (informational) text’s main points and central ideas or overall plot and theme (in literature).
+Like eyeglasses, the purpose of the first read is to glean a surface understanding, to get a general sense of what the text says.
+The goal is to comprehend the (informational) text’s main points and central ideas or overall plot and theme (in literature).

 Phase 2: Microscope reading

-This second phase is not a complete rereading of the entire text.
-(This is where the close-reading framework is different from rewatching a movie.)
+This second phase of close reading is not a complete rereading of the entire text.
+(This is where the close-reading framework goes beyond just “rewatching” a movie.)

 Rather, Phase 2 has students rereading only portions of the text and with a different purpose.
 Readers return to excerpts—this time to zoom in and analyze the author’s: